openebs-archive/openebs-docs/docs/alphafeatures.md

    metedata.name :- Name of the snapshot

-   spec.snapshotClassName :- Name of the `snapshotClass` poiting to cStor CSI driver which you can get from step 2.
+   spec.snapshotClassName :- Name of the `snapshotClass` pointing to cStor CSI driver which you can get from step 2.

    spec.source.name :- Source PVC, for which you are going to take the snapshot.